 DANGER!
-TO PREVENT SERIOUS INJURY

-AND DEATH: When cutting loose, round wood stock, place the wood stock on a sawhorse, in a cradle, or in a timberjack (all sold separately) to avoid grabbing and throw back.
+TO PREVENT SERIOUS INJURY AND DEATH: When cutting loose, round wood stock, place the wood stock on a sawhorse, in a cradle, or in a timberjack (all sold separately) to avoid grabbing and throw back.

-- To prevent accidents, turn off the tool, remove its Battery Pack, and place the Front Hand Guard/Chain Brake Lever forward in its engaged position after use. - When the Chainsaw has cooled completely, clean thoroughly and cover the Guide Bar with the Chain/Guide Bar Sheath.
+- 9. To prevent accidents, turn off the tool and remove its Battery Pack after use. - When the Chainsaw has cooled completely, clean thoroughly and cover the Guide Bar with the Chain/Guide Bar Sheath.
 Store the tool indoors out of children's reach.